mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Discussion.md

 <!-- COMMENT - While there is an overarching theme of, there is still a fair bit of work to do to make the structure of this chapter coherent. -->

-The guiding direction of this chapter is on how participants use the created and emerging cultural tools of this game making program, particularly in reference to the building of agency?
+The guiding direction of this chapter is on how participants use the created and emerging cultural and practical tools of this game making program, particularly in reference to the building of agency?
 Thus mostly addressing RQ4.
 However to do this, the chapter builds on the work of previous chapters and in doing so discusses aspects of all three research questions.

 The first section explores the community behaviour of the group of game makers and some of the specifics of their design processes.
 The processes include: emerging use of narratives and graphics which drawing on home funds of knowledge; playtesting as a social process; play testing and embodied participation in the games of others; community concepts and norming behaviour emerging during playtesting; the development of flexible divisions of labour;